dannyvelas/my-astro-website/src/pages/posts/aoc-dsl.md

 I believe that APL isn't mutually intelligible with popular languages because, unlike popular languages, APL uses symbols for built-in function calls.

-### The use of symbols for built-in function calls

 Languages often come with functions that the developer can use for common tasks.
 When I was solving the first problem of AOC 2022 in Clojure, I used the `map`, `partition-by`, and `reduce` functions, among others, which were provided by the Clojure runtime.
 In popular languages like Clojure, to call one of these functions, a developer must use the English name of this function.
 For example, if I wanted to use the `map` function in Clojure to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `(map inc v)`.

 APL also has a runtime that provides functions that the developer can use.
 In APL, the functions equivalent to the ones that I mentioned above are: `Each`, `Partition`, and `Reduce`, respectively.
 However, in APL, to call these functions, you don't use their English names.
 You use symbol that represents that function.
 For example, if I wanted to use the `Each` function in APL to take a vector `v` and return a new vector with every element incremented by 1, I would do this: `+∘1¨v`<sup><a id="fnr.2" class="footref" href="#fn.2" role="doc-backlink">1</a></sup>.
 In this APL expression, the glyph `¨` represents the `Each` function.
 Similarly, `⊆` represents `Partition` and `/` represents `Reduce`.